cs-4241-2024/a3-persistence/README.md

 https://a3-henryhribar.glitch.me/

-- The goal of this application is to create a basic arithmetic calculator that saves a history of the user's equations performed.
+- The goal of this application is to create a basic arithmetic calculator that saves the history of the user's equations performed.
 - I had the most challenges configuring the server code to work properly.
 - I used a collection in my database to store logins and cookies to keep track which user is currently logged in.
 - I used tailwindCSS as my CSS framework because I was more familiar with it since I have used it before.